Tiku57/React-To-Do-List-App/README.md

 - **TodoItem.jsx**: Displays an individual to-do's text and provides buttons/handlers to toggle its completion status and delete it, using props passed down from `App.jsx`.

 ---

-## 🤝 Contributing

-Feel free to fork this repository, make improvements, and submit pull requests.
-Any contributions are welcome!

----

-## 📄 License

-This project is open source and available under the MIT License.

-> You can create a `LICENSE` file to include the full license text if you're sharing this publicly.